Recessed light: Trim styles

 Recessed lighting styles have evolved with more manufacturers creating quality trims for a variety of applications.
 Recessed lighting trim usually comes in the standard baffle in black or white, which is the most popular.
 They are made to absorb extra light and create a crisp architectural appearance.

 There are cone trims which produce a low-brightness aperture.
 Multipliers are offered which are designed to control the omnidirectional light from "A" style incandescent light bulbs and compact fluorescents.

 Lens trim is designed to provide a diffused light and protect the lamp.
 Lensed trims are normally found in wet locations.

 The luminous trims combine the diffused quality of lensed trim but with an open downlight component.

 Adjustable trim allows for the adjustment of the light whether it is eyeball style, which protrudes from the trim or gimbal ring style, which adjusts inside the recess.
 These lights allow for full versatility.

 Lastly, there are the wall-washer trims, which are designed to eliminate the often seen "scalloped light effect".

 Bulb types

 There are two types of bulbs for recessed lighting: directional and diffuse.
 Directional lamps (R, BR, PAR, MR) contain reflectors that direct and control the light.
-Diffuse lamps (A, S, PS, G) control light distribution through their omnidirectional light.
+Diffuse lamps (A, S, PS, G) provide omnidirectional light, which is directed by trim in the light fixture.